UofABioinformaticsHub/Biotech7005/Practicals/NGS_Practicals/1_NGS_Practical1.md

 **Per Base Sequence Quality** Looking at the first plot, we can clearly see this data is not as high quality as the one we have been exploring ourselves.

-**Per Tile Sequence Quality** Some physical artefacts are visible & some tiles seem to be consistently lower quality.
+**Per Tile Sequence Quality** Some physical artefacts are visible and some tiles seem to be consistently lower quality.
 Whichever approach we take to cleaning the data will more than likely account for any of these artefacts.
-Sometimes it’s just helpful to know where a problem has arisen.
+Sometimes it's just helpful to know where a problem has arisen.

-**Overrepresented Sequences** Head to this section of the report & scan down the list.
+**Overrepresented Sequences** Head to this section of the report and scan down the list.
 Unlike our sample data, there seem to be a lot of enriched sequences of unknown origin.
 There is one hit to an Illumina adapter sequence, so we know at least one of the contaminants in the data.
 Note that some of these sequences are the same as others on the list, just shifted one or two base pairs.
 A possible source of this may have been non-random fragmentation.

-Interpreting the various sections of the report can take time & experience.
+Interpreting the various sections of the report can take time and experience.
 A description of each of the sections [is available from the fastqc authors](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/) which can be very helpful as you're finding your way.

 Another interesting report is available at http://www.bioinformatics.babraham.ac.uk/projects/fastqc/RNA-Seq_fastqc.html.